alejodosr/adaptive-inattention/README.md

 If you want to use your custom dataset, YOLO-style annotations can be used and `scripts/get_YOLO_shapes.py` has to be used to generate extra annotations.

+### Additional notes ###
+Every script has several options and parameters.
+These are some important ones:
+- For selecting MobileNetV2 backbone use `--backbone mobilenetv2` (if not included, by default MobileNetV1 is selected).
+- For MAV-VID dataset (or Yolo style dataset) use `--dataset_type yolo` (if not included, by default Imagenet VID 2015 dataset is selected).
+- For CPU evaluation use `--use_cuda False` (by default GPU is used if present)
+- Extended data augmentation is included for training (see article).
+To disable it use `--crop_prob 0.0` or, conversely, you can increase the probability `0.x` of including a synthetic feature map in the batch with `--crop_prob 0.x`

 ## Training ##
 ### Train the Inattentional Model ###